Compassion And Empathy, The Golden Skills

 - Feeling: Internalize or “feel with” another person, body to body, sense to sense.

 - Caring: “compassionate empathy” or to have a concern for another and the energy to help.

-With compassion, you not only “feel with” the other person but want to act in accord with that feeling; you want to act in a kind, caring manner.
+With compassion, you want to act to end the suffering of another person.
+You want to act in a kind, caring manner.
 You value the welfare of another person like you value your own welfare.
 Hidy Ochiai once said compassion is being the other person.

 These neurons enable humans not only to empathize with others but to be sophisticated imitators.
 We mirror mostly unconsciously.
 We are so good at it that we need mechanisms in our brain and in our skin to prevent us from constantly imitating others.
 There is even a condition where people can’t stop their imitating; it is called echopraxia.

 The ability to imitate in action and imagination facilitates learning and understanding.
 You learn through imitating the sound of a word, how to hold a hammer, how to write a formula—or solve a formula.
 As I said in my blog on imagination, you understand a character in a novel by creating a model of the person in your mind and then “reading” your response to the model.
 You can understand a time in history or how riding in a spaceship might affect you by creating a mental model and then reading your own response to the model.

 Empathy and compassion facilitate thinking and communicating.
 In talking with students about how to write an essay or story, teachers often say “know your audience.”
 Without knowing your audience, it is difficult to write a coherent, focused piece.
 You know what to say only to the extent that you feel and imagine the people you are speaking with or writing to.
 Communication is not just expressing yourself, not just saying what is on your mind.
 You have to understand, to some degree, the mind of the other person.